cbrown-clu/Math-331-Data-Analysis/README.md

 ## Future additions

 ### Planned additions for Spring 2019:
 * Add example R scripts for some basic tasks: I need a table connecting scripts and tasks, since some scripts may cover more than one task.
+To include some basic statistical analyses, graphical and numerical tests.
 * Exercises to accompany R for Beginners
 * Projects
 * RMarkdown examples.
 These can be longer analyses.
+Should also include some simulation approaches to some common statistical tests.
+This can help students understand what a given statistical test (e.g. t test) actually means.

 ### Planned additions for future iterations of the course:
 * Optional parallel material in Python as Jupyter notebooks